victor-smirnov/digital-philosophy/Artificial Intelligence.md

 ## Computational Consciousness ##

+So, now the topic that used to be the most controversial.
+But it's not that bad.
+Substance consciousness is controversial because it's hard to find physical _substance_ for consciousness: either in a form of some "psychic" substance (Panpsychism) or "causal patterns of interaction".
+There are some candidates, but the level is so low that no practical problem can be addressed.

+Functional consciousness bites the problem form another side: how consciousness appears in relations between Observer, its environment, itself alone, itself in the environment, other observers, reflections of the Observer in other observers and so on.
+The space of possible relations is enormous.
+Computational Functionalism is aiming to model those functional relationships via algorithms and data structures.

+Note that Computational Functionalism produces, by design, a _Weak_ for of consciousness (by Searle's criteria): it flies like a duck, quacks like a duck, swims like a duck, the it's a duck.
+Certain [Physicalists stances](https://link.springer.com/article/10.1007/s11098-024-02182-y) on on the problem may assume that the same functional consciousness can be considered 'true consciousness' if implemented in a right basis.
+Like, brain --yes, von-Neumann architecture (computers with separate compute and memory) -- no, in-memory computing (tight coupling of memory and compute) -- yes again.

+The drawback of a functional account to consciousness is that audience will divide in unequal parts between pro-strong and pro-weak parties on a mostly-irrational basis.
+Because there is no formal test for substance consciousness, there is no formal way to change minds of both parties.
+These considerations (social perception and impact) must be taken into account when we are working with functional consciousness.

+Working with functional consciousness is simpler than one may think.
+We need a lot of _phenomenal reports_ describing consciousness-related experience.
+Each individual has only limited access to their mental states, moreover reports of different people may/will be very different.
+It's not that easy to unify/average/smooth reports of different people, but it's doable.
+Check Dennett's [Heterophenomenology](https://en.wikipedia.org/wiki/Heterophenomenology) method.

+Once we have a representative corpus of phenomenal reports we need to make a _generative model_ of it, or (that is the same) to _compress_ it.
+Techniques like auto-regressiveness or MC-AIXI-CTW can be used to make those models interactive (if they are purely predictive).

+There are three basic cases here: two _explicit_ modeling techniques and one _implicit_.

 ### Self-Referential Machine ###

+**Note that this section is currently being rewritten to take into account my recent thoughts and findings.**

 Note that there may be many types of self-reference.
 One type is a program that can read it's own [description](https://en.wikipedia.org/wiki/Kleene%27s_recursion_theorem).
 Here, self-referentiality is meant in a broader sense, as ability of a program to observe and react on its own *progress in computation*.